Incidence category of the Young lattice, injections between finite sets, and Koszulity: Introduction

-The representation theory of the category of injections between finite sets has been studied in papers \cite{CEF15} and \cite{CEFN14} by Church, Ellenberg, Farb and (in the second paper) Nagpal, where the authors exhibit several examples of how modules over this category arise in applications.

-The Gabriel quiver (without relations) of the linearized category $\C\inj$ was described already by Brimacombe \cite{Br11}, and later in the much more general setting of rectangular monoids by Margolis and Steinberg \cite{MS12}.
-Their approach was used by Stein in \cite{St16} to describe the Gabriel quiver of the category of surjections between finite sets as well as related categories.
+It is also worth to note that the representation theory of the category of injections between finite sets has been studied in \cite{CEF15} and \cite{CEFN14}, where, in particular, several examples of how modules over this category arise in applications can be found.
+The Gabriel quiver (without relations) of the linearized category $\C\inj$ was described already in \cite{Br11}, and later in the much more general setting of rectangular monoids in \cite{MS12}.
+Their approach was used by in \cite{St16} to describe the Gabriel quiver of the category of surjections between finite sets as well as some related categories.

-Originating with papers such as \cite{Pr70} of Priddy and \cite{BGS96} of Beilinson, Ginzburg and Soergel, the theory of Koszul algebras was in \cite{MOS09} by Mazorchuk, Ovsienko and Stroppel extended to the setting of (positively graded) categories.
-In \cite{GL16} Gan and Li show the Koszulity of a wide class of categories, including that of $\C\inj$ with respect to the grading described in Subsection \ref{s11} (they do not, however, provide explicit linear resolutions).

-After publication of the original version of the manuscript on arxiv, it was brought to the author's attention that the main results appear (somewhat in disguise) in \cite{SS16}, where they are formulated in a different setup and proved by different methods.